How to pursue a pay rise

 There are other Awards which members can be respondent to.
 These Awards may not be mentioned in your contract of employment but still can apply.
 The best thing to do is contact the ASU and speak with someone about this issue.
 The links below provide access to the Awards and their pay rates and can be valuable to ensure you are at least getting the minima rate for your job.

 There are consulting firms that do surveys of clients and hold a wide database on which they draw their information from.
-Companies often pay them to do internal assessments but general information is sometimes published online, and below are some links that can help.
+Companies often pay them to do internal assessments but general information is sometimes is put out there on the internet and below are some links that can help.

-If you are in a situation where it is definitely known that some people are being paid above you for doing the same work and/or they are being paid disproportionately against the work you are doing for which you are getting less then this can be a matter for you to raise, but you should be cautious if going down this path.
+If you are in a situation where it is definitely known that some people are being paid above you for doing the same work and/or they are being paid disproportionately against the work you are doing for which you are getting less then this can be a matter for you to raise but be careful going down this path.

 Companies often like to keep their application of salaries confidential and will question you as to how you obtained the information which could have consequences for you and/or the person who gave you the information.